Transparency International: Secretariat

-As far as organizational structure is concerned, one important leadership structure is their advisory council.
-The Advisory Council is a group of individuals with extensive experience in the areas of Transparency International's work.
-They come from diverse geographical, cultural and professional backgrounds.
-The council is appointed by the Board of Directors to advise them and to support the work of the organization as a whole.
+The Movement is officially lead by the annual membership meeting of all the chapters.
+Between membership meetings, the TI Board of Directors lead the Movement, but delegate aspects to the CEO.
+TI's leadership structure includes an "International council", a group of individuals with extensive experience in TI's work.
+Drawn from diverse geographical, cultural and professional backgrounds, council members are appointed by the TI board of directors to advise them and to support the work of the organization as a whole.